Olivier Tébily

 Olivier Tébily (born 19 December 1975) is a former professional footballer who played as a defender.
 A French citizen, he won 18 full international caps for his native Ivory Coast national team.
-He played in the top level league in four countries: for Châteauroux in Ligue 1, for Celtic in the Scottish Premier League, for Birmingham City in the English Premier League, and for Toronto FC in Major League Soccer.
+He played in the top level league in four countries: for Châteauroux in Division 1, for Celtic in the Scottish Premier League, for Birmingham City in the English Premier League, and for Toronto FC in Major League Soccer.

-Early life and career
+Early life

 Tébily was born in Abidjan, Ivory Coast, and raised in France.
 As a child, he was an Arsenal fan.
+He became a naturalised French citizen.

+Career

-He became a naturalised French citizen, and began his career as a junior at Ligue 2 Niort, where he spent several years.
-In January 1998, he moved to Châteauroux, promoted that season to Ligue 1.
+Tébily began his career as a junior at Division 2 club Niort, where he spent several years.
+In January 1998, he moved to Châteauroux, promoted that season to Division 1.
 While his contribution failed to prevent their relegation, it clearly attracted favourable attention, because the following March, Steve Bruce signed him for English club Sheffield United for a fee of £200,000.

 His Sheffield United career proved brief.
 His seventh game for the club was watched by Kenny Dalglish, and on Dalglish's appointment as Director of Football at Celtic in June 1999, he was quick to bring Tébily to the club for a fee of £1.25 million.
 On 8 July, he became manager John Barnes' third signing.